waytohealth/victor-hugo/site/content/releasenotes/lens-analytics-full-release.md

 date: 2022-04-12
 summary: >-
-  Spring has sprung and we are pleased to announce the full release of our new business intelligence tool, **Lens Analytics**.
+  Spring has sprung and we are pleased to announce the full release of our new business intelligence tool, Lens Analytics.
 Lens Analytics is Way to Health's product offering that provides deep visibility into program data.

-  We also restructured our **user account framework** to allow maximum flexibility for modern programs.
+  We also restructured our user account framework to allow maximum flexibility for modern programs.
 ---
 ## Product updates from March 2022